 Started with an intent to modernize data integration, Talend has grown leaps and bounds to become the numero uno cloud and data integration software of choice today.
 A certification in Talend is considered to be a highly valuable skill, and companies these days are actively looking to hire Talend professionals.

 So, this might just be the right time to prepare yourself and get ahead of the competition.

+So we have brought you the solution.
 Here, we’ve selected and compiled the top Talend interview questions and answers that can help you ace a Talend interview and land your dream job.

 Now, let’s look at these frequently asked Talend Interview Questions.

 Top Talend Interview Questions & Answers

 Below are the top 22 talented developer interview questions.
 The correct answers to these talented interview questions have also been given right below each of them.
 The difficulty level of these talented interview questions and answers increases as the number of questions keeps increasing.

 Talend is an open-source ETL (Extract, Transform Load) tool used for data integration.
 It has different software to provide solutions for data management, data preparation, cloud storage, big data, data quality and enterprise application integration.